Sciatica Treatment

 This gentle, non-invasive method involves a specially designed table that allows the spine to stretch and decompress.
 By relieving pressure on the affected nerves, this technique helps reduce pain and inflammation.

-Again, depending on the severity of the pain, we may also incorporate additional therapies such as Heat and Cold therapy (aka Low-Level Laser Therapy), Shockwave Therapy, or Acupuncture or Intramuscular Stimulation (IMS)/Dry Needling.
+Again, depending on the severity of the pain, we may also incorporate additional therapies such as Heat and Cold therapy, Shockwave Therapy, or Acupuncture or Intramuscular Stimulation (IMS)/Dry Needling.
 These modalities aim to reduce inflammation, target nerve irritation, relax muscles, and accelerate the healing of the sciatic nerve.

 We go beyond hands-on treatments.
 Our team talks to you about long-term recovery and some of our recommendations would include improving posture, setting up an ergonomic workspace, and adopting regular exercise routines.